situ2001/ClipToKindle/README.md

 # Clip To Kindle

-This is a very very basic Android app that sends the clipboard's content(almost are URLs) to Kindle ebook reader.
+This is a very very simple Android app that sends the contents(almost are URLs) of clipboard to Kindle ebook reader.

 ## How to use